Superior Oil Company: 1963-1983: Change in leadership

-The Superior Oil Building in Los Angeles opened in 1956 and was designed by Claud Beelman.

 From the company's founding in 1921 until 1963, Superior Oil was led by its founder, W. M. Keck.
 Running his company like a "one-man machine," Keck kept control of the company's stock after it went public.
 The elder Keck served as chairman of Superior, and at the time of his death in 1964, his family owned 51 per cent of Superior's shares.
 Upon Keck's death, his son William M. Keck Jr. became Superior's chief executive officer, followed by leadership from Keck's second son Howard B. Keck from 1963 until 1981.
 Upon Keck's death, 11,000 shares of Superior stock, valued at $17 million in 1964, were placed in trust to be divided among the University of Southern California, Pomona College, Occidental College, and the Episcopal Church of Our Saviour, San Gabriel, California.

 In the 1970s, Superior Oil was involved in the oil shale industry developing the Superior multimineral process.
 In 1976, its revenues were $441 million.
 By 1978, Mobil was suing Superior Oil for "raiding" talent by hiring 32 of Mobil's exploration and production experts.
 Howard Keck retired as chairman in 1981, but retained "firm control" of the board.
 In September 1981, chairman and CEO Joseph E. Reid resigned from his positions, succeeded by former president and COO Fred C. Ackman, who also remained president.
 At the end of 1982, the company had domestic crude oil reserves of 139 million barrels, and domestic natural gas reserves of 1.8 trillion cubic feet.
 Unlike many other oil companies of the time, it had no petroleum refining and marketing operations.
 Superior Oil's 1983 sales came to $1.8 billion.